brain4tech/b4t-python-telegram-bot/README.md

  - English is obviously **not** my first language

-Feel free to make a pull request and help making this repository beginner- and user-friendly!
+Feel free to make a pull request and help me making this repository beginner- and user-friendly!